mlokanat/starter-hugo-academic/content/publication/Flow regime transition criteria for co-current downward two-phase flow/index.md

   accident (LOHS) due to loss of feed water or a secondary pipe break, and so, it is vital to have a thorough understanding of the flow mechanisms and regimes.
-With this point of view, flow regime transition criteria for vertical downward flow for a range of pipe diameters of 24–101.6 mm has been developed.
+With this point of view, flow regime transition criteria for vertical downward flow for a range of pipe diameters of 24 – 101.6 mm has been developed.
-  Several models looked at the radial distribution of the bubbles and the wake effect of leading bubbles while others looked into the Kelvin-Helmholtz instability seen at the gas-liquid interface.
+  Several models looked at the radial distribution of the bubbles and the wake effect of leading bubbles while others looked into the Kelvin-Helmholtz instability seen at the gas-liquid interface. <br><br>

   The newly developed criteria have been compared to flow regime maps obtained via subjective and objective means, consisting of air-water data at atmospheric conditions as well as at an elevated pressure of 0.2 MPa.
 The new model is also compared to flow regime maps developed with different inlet conditions.
 Overall, the present model